commonalities that all families share.

 I doubt she’d understand, so I usually pick something like “cake”, instead.
 Anyway, I’m not really sure whether it’s important what we say.
 What's important is that Claire and I do the same thing every night.

 Our nightly ritual is about more than relaying the facts of the day.
-It's how we bring the day to a close, and mark the transition from day to night.
-For that moment, we stand outside of ourselves and outside of time.
+It's how we bring the day to a close, how we mark the transition from day to night.
+We stand outside of ourselves and outside of time.
 My daughter comes into focus, and I forget my silly circumstances -- the sink full of dishes and the bills waiting to be paid.

-It's our time to reflect.
+It's our time to reflect, Claire and me.
 We slow down.
 We stop and listen.
-Together, Claire and I.
+We find each other in quiet, in-between moments.

 Yes, the bedtime ritual that my daughter and I share is the best part of my day.
 Beats cake.
 Hands down.